Concessionary fares for younger people

 Where to apply for the national entitlement card

-More information about the Young Scot National Entitlement Card on the Transport Scotland website.
+You can find more information about the Young Scot national entitlement card on the Transport Scotland website.

 What concessions are available

 - a third off single bus fares across Scotland

 - a Scottish Youth Rail Card, which means you get a third off most train fares.
 The subway in Glasgow is not included and the rail card only lasts for a year, but you can reapply after 12 months

 - 2 free return ferry journeys to the mainland of Scotland if you live on Scottish islands.
 Any inter island ferries are also included in the concession.